publiccodenet/SpaceCraft/SvelteKit/BackSpace/README-PIPELINE.md

 The Content Pipeline is a system for exporting content from Internet Archive to Unity's StreamingAssets directory.
 The pipeline follows a pull-based approach with efficient caching.

+The pipeline manages the workflow of content from sources to Unity's StreamingAssets directory.
+It consists of several phases: bootstrap, pull, and export.

 ## Architecture

 ```mermaid